mui/material-ui/docs/pages/blog/hello-grid-version-2.md

 card: true
 ---

-You can now use the new and improved `Grid` component, shipped with [Material UI v5.9.0](https://github.com/mui/material-ui/releases/tag/v5.9.0), for updated features and a better developer experience when building a layout grid.
+You can now use the new `Grid` component, shipped with [Material UI v5.9.0](https://github.com/mui/material-ui/releases/tag/v5.9.0), for updated features and a better developer experience when building layouts.

 ```js
 import Grid from '@mui/material/Grid'; // The current grid, a.k.a.
 Grid v1